Crowns and Bridges San Francisco

 bridge_in_cosmetic_dentistry_9

-This patient came with a discolored bridge and crowns that had leaking and dark margins at the gum line.
+This patient came with a discolored bridge and crowns that had leaky and dark margins at the gum line.
 The patient received a 3-unit polymer sub-structure with a thin metal core.
-The porcelain veneers that were bonded to this bridge sub-structure consisted of same material as the neighboring crowns.
+The porcelain veneers that were bonded to this bridge sub-structure consisted of the same material as the neighboring crowns.
 Note their natural appearance.

 The patient received an all-porcelain bridge (3G) covering the space of the missing tooth and the two adjacent teeth.
 He received three additional all-porcelain crowns to create appropriate dental proportions (right).